kinematica/kinematica-js/README.md

 vars = [
   {
     name: "x",                    // NECESSARY
+    dimensions: [],               // implement later; length=dims, tuple gives shape. will be very helpful for interpreting.
     init: 0,                      // only required if the formula is iterative
     prettyName: "x_{car}",        // defaults to name; can be rendered in KaTeX
     desc: "The current position of our car.",   // optional, but recommended
-    units: "m"                    // not yet implemented, but part of api; will be handy soon
+    units: "m",                   // not yet implemented, but part of api; will be handy soon
     formula: function(x, t, dt, params) {
       // each update function takes as arguments:
       // 1. the current value of this variable